Off-the-course adjustments held Rahm back this year, he says - WHIZ News

 “My lowest round, my lowest score out here, it was pretty much a perfect week,” Rahm said.
 “The only thing that would make it better was if my wife and kids were here.
 It was the first one, the newest one with Eneko, so I’m glad that’s it’s certainly after each kid that I’ve won a tournament.”

 Rahm’s youngest child, Eneko, was born in August.
-His first, Kepo, was born in April 2021, not long before his victory at the U.S. Open.
+His first, Kepa, was born in April 2021, not long before his victory at the U.S. Open.

 Rahm is expected to finish the season at the DP World Tour Championship in November in Dubai.